Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Summary and Conclusions

-We have studied effects of lattice anisotropies on thermodynamic characteristics of spin - gapped quantum magnets for $H_c\leq H < H_{Saturation}$ by applying our extended mean- field based approach , proposed in our previous work \ci{ourpart1}.
-This nonperturbative approach takes into account anomalous density and both EA and DM interactions more accurately than it is done e.g. in Hartree- Fock - Popov approximation.
-We derived explicit expressions for some thermodynamic quantities which include the self energies $X_1$ , $X_2$ and the condensate fraction $\rho_0$.
-Analyses of the coupled equations with respect to these three quantities show that at high temperatures $T\gg T_c$, the self energies $X_{1,2}$ are not significantly affected by EA and DM interactions.
+We have studied effects of lattice anisotropies on thermodynamic characteristics of spin-gapped quantum magnets for $H_c\leq H < H_{Saturation}$ by applying our extended mean-field based approach, proposed in our previous work\ci{ourpart1}.
+This nonperturbative approach takes into account the anomalous density and both EA and DM interactions more accurately than it is done e.g., in the HFP approximation.
+We derived explicit expressions for some thermodynamic quantities which include the self-energies $X_1$ and $X_2$, and the condensate fraction $\rho_0$.
+Analysis of the coupled equations with respect to these three quantities show that at high temperatures $T\gg T_c$, the self-energies $X_{1,2}$ are not significantly affected by EA and DM interactions.
 Meanwhile, the latter strongly modifies the condensate fraction converting BEC transition into a crossover.

-At low temperatures the DM interaction increases $\rho_0$ , but leads to rather small values of $X_{1}$, compared with the isotropic case.
-As a result, the energy dispersion $E_k=\sqrt{(\veps_k+X_1)(\veps_k+X_2)}$, develops a linear dependence at small momentum , in accordance with experimental predictions.
+At low temperatures the DM interaction increases $\rho_0$, but leads to rather small values of $X_{1}$, compared with the isotropic case.
+As a result, the energy dispersion $E_k=\sqrt{(\veps_k+X_1)(\veps_k+X_2)}$, develops a linear dependence at small momentum, in accordance with experimental measurements.

-In contrast to EA interaction, the presence of DM interaction, even in the simple linear form in the Hamiltonian, modifies the anomalous density, changing it's sign to opposite, and the behavior of the specific heat $C_H$ in the critical region.
-Particularly, its usual "$\lambda $ - shape" of the heat capacity disappears due to strong DM interactions.
+In contrast to EA interaction, the presence of DM interaction, even in the simple linear form in the Hamiltonian, modifies the anomalous density, changing its sign.
+Particularly, it is expected that, the usual ``$\lambda $-shape" of the heat capacity disappears due to strong DM interactions.
 On contrary, the presence of only EA anisotropy leaves the ``$\lambda $-shape" of the heat capacity unchanged.
 The discontinuity in $C_H$ close to the critical temperature is shifted significantly for moderate values of the intensity of the exchange anisotropy.

-We have found optimal input parameters of the Hamiltonian for the compound TlCuCl$_3$ which describes experimental data on magnetisations, at least for $H// b$, quite well.
-This set of parameters lead to a linear dispersion of energy of quasiparticles, but predicts rather small value of an anisotropy gap, estimated by ESR measurements.
-Here it should be noted that, the experimental data on this compound is rather old, so new measurements with higher resolution are welcomed very much.
+We have found optimal input parameters of the Hamiltonian for the compound TlCuCl$_3$ which describes experimental data on magnetizations, at least for $H// b$, quite well.
+This set of parameters lead to a linear dispersion of energy of quasiparticles, but predicts a fairly small value of an anisotropy gap, estimated by ESR measurements.

-In future work we shall extend our Hamiltonian by taking into account more realistic DM interaction to obtain rather satisfactory description of experimental data on magnetisations as well as spectrum of low lying excitations, as well as the heat capacity.
+In future work we plan to extend our Hamiltonian by taking into account a more realistic DM interaction to obtain better description of experimental data on the spectrum of low lying excitations, as well as the heat capacity.